maxsw02/DataDrivenParticleDynamicsForLAMMPS/README.md

-This LAMMPS pair style allows you to use structure-preserving machine-learned framework for DPD simulations.
+This LAMMPS pair style allows you to use structure-preserving machine-learned framework for coarse-grained simulations.

 ## Pre-requisites
 PyTorch or LibTorch == 2.2